This ones for the women (although it is ABSOLUTELY applicable to some men too!).

-And I know this because there is NO OTHER CHOICE than to be who you fundamentally are.
+There is NO OTHER CHOICE than to be who you fundamentally are.

 There is always room for self- improvement but at our very CORE, we are good, we are whole and we are ENOUGH.
 If we work at understanding that, then we can heal, grow and develop with self-compassion, patience, understanding and peace.

 Even in the middle of growth.